marvelxcodes/weave/README.md

 The application uses the following main models:

-- **User**: User accounts with credits and authentication
+- **User**: User accounts and authentication
 - **Story**: User-created stories with metadata
 - **Chapter**: Individual story chapters with choices
-- **CreditHistory**: Track credit transactions
 - **StoryLike**: User likes on stories

 ## Usage

 ### Creating Stories
-1. Sign up for an account (get 10 free credits)
+1. Sign up for an account
 2. Click the magical book in the 3D scene
 3. Enter a story prompt
 4. Make choices to continue the narrative
-5. Each chapter generation costs 1 credit
+5. Create unlimited stories and chapters

 ### Reading Stories
 1. Visit the "Browse Stories" page
 2. Search and filter public stories
 3. Click on any story to read for free
 4. Like stories to show appreciation

-### Credit System
-- New users start with 10 credits
-- Each chapter generation costs 1 credit
-- Reading stories is always free
-- Future: Credit purchase system

 ## Project Structure